Raymond Terrace Early Education Centre

 What is included in the daily fees?

-Our daily fees include 4 meals (morning tea, hot lunch, dessert and afternoon tea), nappies for babies, sunscreen, hat, and a stimulating educational program.
+Our daily fees include 4 meals (morning tea, hot lunch and afternoon tea), nappies for babies, sunscreen, hat, and a stimulating educational program.

 Parents need to provide sheets for children, bottles and formula while the child is taking bottles, and change of clothes and lots of undies for little accidents and water play